Nutrition facts label: European Union and United Kingdom

 The United Kingdom introduced Guideline Daily Amounts in 1996.
 This system was adopted in the European Union and replicated other countries.

 It was regulated by the Commission Directive 2008/100/EC of 28 October 2008 amending Council Directive 90/496/EEC on nutrition labelling for foodstuffs as regards recommended daily allowances and definitions.
 A new regulation is now in force (Regulation 1169/2011).
 Nutritional labelling becomes mandatory for most pre-packaged foods as from December 2016.

 In the European Union, along the "old" rules (Directive 90/496, amended), the information (usually in panel format) is most often labelled "Nutrition Information" (or equivalent in other EU languages).
 An example is shown on the right.
 The panel is optional, but if provided, the prescribed content and format must be followed.
 It will always give values for a set quantity—100 g or 100 ml of the product—and often also for a defined "serving", as an option.
 First will come the energy values, in both kilocalories and kilojoules.

 Then will come a breakdown of constituent elements: usually most or all of protein, carbohydrate, starch, sugar, fat, fibre and sodium.
 The "fat" figure is likely to be further broken down into saturated and unsaturated fat, while the "carbohydrate" figure is likely to give a subtotal for sugars.
 With the "new" rules, the mandatory information is: energy, fat, saturates, carbohydrates, sugars, protein and salt, in that particular order, with options to extend this list to: mono-unsaturates, polyunsaturates, polyols, starch, fibre, and vitamins and minerals.

 With regards to health claims and nutrition (composition) claims, these are harmonised in the EU through Regulation 1924/2006, amended.
 In November 2012, the European Commission published two new regulations: Regulation (EC) No. 1047/2012 and Regulation (EC) No. 1048/2012.

 Certain nutrition claim groups as of Regulation (EC) No 1924/2006 had to be changed.
 Moreover, the health claims associated to barley beta-gluten were amended (e.g. lowering blood cholesterol).

 Within Regulation 1924, there are legal definitions of terms such as "low fat", "high fibre", "reduced calories".

-All health claims have been harmonized in the European Union.
+All health claims have been harmonised in the European Union.
 They can be used if they have been approved by EFSA.
 The list of approved and rejected claims is available on a web site.

-Provided the full nutrition information is shown on the packet, additional nutritional information and formats (e.g. a traffic light rating system) may be included and this falls outside the scope of regulation.
+Provided the full nutrition information is shown on the packet, additional nutritional information and formats (e.g. a traffic light rating system) may be included and this falls outside the scope of Regulation.

 The United Kingdom regulations are given in Schedules 6 and 7 of the Food Labelling Regulations 1996.